-Each Senator and Member is paid an electorate allowance.
+Each senator and member of the House of Representatives is paid an electorate allowance.

-The amount of electorate allowance is the same for all Senators, but varies with the size of the electorate for Members.
-The Remuneration Tribunal has set the annual amount of electorate allowance for Senators as $32,000 and the rates for Members as follows:
+The amount of electorate allowance is the same for all senators, but varies with the size of the electorate for members of the House of Representatives.
+The Remuneration Tribunal has set the annual amount of electorate allowance for Senators as $32,000 and the rates for members of the House of Representatives as follows:

 |Electorate Size||Electorate Allowance|

 |Electorates of 2,000km2 to 4,999km2||$38,000|

 |Electorates of 5,000km2 or more||$46,000|

 Additional electorate allowance instead of a private plated vehicle

 If you elect not to be provided with a private plated vehicle, you will be paid an additional electorate allowance of $19,500 per annum in lieu of the private plated vehicle.